1932 United States presidential election in Massachusetts

-Although Roosevelt was not a Catholic, the key to his victory in Massachusetts in 1932 was building on Smith’s winning coalition, and bringing ethnic Catholic voters into the broader Democratic coalition.
+Although Roosevelt was not a Catholic, the key to his victory in Massachusetts in 1932 was building on Smith's winning coalition, and bringing ethnic Catholic voters into the broader Democratic coalition.
 With the embattled incumbent President Hoover failing to adequately address the Great Depression, economic issues would motivate 1928 Smith voters to remain loyal to the Democrats in 1932.

-However the state was still closely divided between the newly emerging Democratic majority coalition, and its traditional New England Republican roots, and consequently Massachusetts was one of FDR’s weakest victories.
-New England as a whole was Hoover's most favorable region, as 4 of Hoover's six state victories came from New England.
-So although FDR performed much more strongly than Smith nationwide, he only slightly outperformed Smith in Massachusetts.
-Thus as Roosevelt was elected nationally in a landslide, Massachusetts weighed in as about 14% more Republican than the national average.
+However the state was still closely divided between the newly emerging Democratic majority coalition, and its traditional New England Republican roots, and consequently, Massachusetts was one of FDR's weakest victories.
+New England as a whole was Hoover's most favorable region, giving him four of his six state victories.
+Although FDR performed much more strongly than Smith nationwide, he only slightly outperformed Smith in Massachusetts, and with the state weighing in as about 14% more Republican than the national average.

-As Roosevelt won the state with the same coalition that had propelled Al Smith to victory four years earlier, the county map in 1932 remained exactly the same as it was in 1928, with only percentages, margins, and turnout shifting.
-Roosevelt won the state despite carrying only 4 of the state’s 14 counties.
-The most vital component to Roosevelt’s victory was the Democratic dominance in Suffolk County, home to the state's capital and largest city, Boston.
+As Roosevelt won the state with the same coalition that had propelled Al Smith to victory four years earlier, the county map in 1932 remained the same as it was in 1928, with only percentages, margins, and turnout shifting.
+Roosevelt won the state despite carrying only 4 of the state's 14 counties.
+The most vital component to Roosevelt's victory was the Democratic dominance in Suffolk County, home to the state's capital and largest city, Boston.
 Like Smith, Roosevelt took over 60% of the vote in Suffolk County.
 Another crucial victory for Roosevelt was in Hampden County, home to the city of Springfield.
 The remaining two counties that went to FDR were Bristol County, south of the Boston area, and rural Berkshire County in the far west of the state.
+This is the most recent election in which the statewide winner did not carry Essex County.